Sharon Kennedy

 Biography

-Sharon is a Lead Knowledge Counsel for Litigation and Investigations in the UK.
+Sharon is the Lead Knowledge Counsel for Litigation & Investigations.

-- Her skill is always to have her finger on the pulse of legal developments and issues relevant to our clients and to keep abreast of, and to disseminate her insights on, such developments and issues as they arise, to benefit our clients and their businesses.
+- Her skill is to have her finger on the pulse of market-relevant legal developments and issues pertinent to our clients and to keep abreast of, and to disseminate her insights on, such developments and issues as they arise.
+Having been seconded by a client as in-house General Counsel, she has first-hand experience of how valuable such insights are to our clients.

-- She is also responsible for the department's skills training programme.
+- She is also responsible for the department's training programme.

-- As a previously practising lawyer for 28 years and a solicitor-advocate, she specialised in multi-jurisdictional corporate and commercial litigation as part of our Business and Commercial Disputes team, with particular experience in civil fraud and worldwide asset tracing.
+- As a previously practising lawyer for 29 years and a solicitor-advocate, she specialised in multi-jurisdictional complex corporate and commercial litigation as part of our UK Business & Commercial Disputes team, with particular experience in civil fraud and worldwide asset tracing.

 The Growth of Class Actions: What’s next?